openmove/odh-gbfs/README.md

 # odh-gbfs

-This download bikesharing data from ODH and offer them in GBFS format.
+This download bikesharing data from ODH and offers them in GBFS format.

 Build and run with